 We recognize and celebrate the different skill levels of our students and provide many opportunities for differentiated and self-paced learning.
 We emphasize collaboration, creativity, and grit.

 This course is designed to provide students with a foundational knowledge of linear and quadratic functions and graphing on the xy-coordinate system.
-Student solve and graph equations and inequalities.
+The student solves and graph equations and inequalities.
 Students also learn to apply this knowledge to other areas of math, such as word problems, ratios, and proportions.
 The course starts off with a review of basic algebraic concepts, such as variables, order of operations, exponents, and problem-solving skills.
 It then moves on to a thorough introduction to functions and quadratic equations.
-Students learn how to solve linear equations, including multi-step equations, equations with multiple variables, and equations involving decimals, as well as writing a linear equation based on the graph of a line.
+Students learn how to solve linear equations, including multistep equations, equations with multiple variables, and equations involving decimals, as well as writing a linear equation based on the graph of a line.

 The prerequisite is Algebra I, but Geometry is recommended.

 This course is designed to give students a basic understanding of geometry concepts that they can use in the study of other branches of mathematics in high school and college, in their career choices, or in everyday life.
 The study of geometry strengthens a student’s ability to analyze and sharpens their problem-solving skills.
 The course starts off with an introduction to reasoning and proofs.
 These principles are then applied throughout the course as the students learn about parallel and perpendicular lines, congruence, similarity, right triangles, trigonometry, expressing geometric properties with expressions, geometric measurement and dimensions, and circles.